JatinRana1/SimpleCalculator/README.md

 npm run dev
 ```

-Do let me know if there are any bugs
+Do let me know if there are any bugs.
 contact me on ```jatinrana120@gmail.com```